MESSENGER (Mercury Surface, Space Environment, Geochemistry and Ranging)

 planet's surface.
 MESSENGER, by contrast, conducted an in-depth study of Mercury in its entirety.
 Carrying seven scientific instruments, it provided the first images of the whole surface.
 The 1.2-tonne, $426 million probe carried its own sunshade to protect it from the planet's high daytime

-MESSENGER should eventually be followed in orbit around Mercury by BepiColombo, a collaboration between Europe and Japan, which is scheduled for launch in 2018.
+MESSENGER will be followed in orbit around Mercury by BepiColombo, a collaboration between Europe and Japan, which is due to arrive at the planet in 2025.